-Dating gibsoneb2 - dating flat chested
+Dating gibsoneb2 - old man dating younger girls

 The intonation problems will only occur if the silk winding at either end go over the saddle or nut.
 But the string s are a little bit bigger at the end the string near (near the ball end).
 This extends perhaps an inch past the ball end on average, whether covered by silk or not.